dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/firstandlastorderiddate.md

 Approach
 --------
-*  Understand the Data formats
+*  Understand the data formats
-*  Decide on the Input and output formats
+*  Decide on the input and output formats
 *  Design the Mapper
 *  Design the Reducer